nickdrummond/star-wars-ontology/readme.md

 [https://star-wars-ontology.up.railway.app/](https://star-wars-ontology.up.railway.app/)

-Please be patient - this is on a free-tier railway.app stack for demo purposes only.
+Please be patient - this is on a basic railway.app stack for demo purposes only.

 Browser contains [all.owl.ttl](ontologies/all.owl.ttl) and it's imports closure (not [behind-the-scenes.owl.ttl](ontologies/behind-the-scenes.owl.ttl))